deel-ai/LARD/README.md

 - [Xplique](https://github.com/deel-ai/xplique) a Python library exclusively dedicated to explaining neural networks.
 - [deel-lip](https://github.com/deel-ai/deel-lip) a Python library for training k-Lipschitz neural networks on TF.
 - [Influenciae](https://github.com/deel-ai/influenciae) Python toolkit dedicated to computing influence values for the discovery of potentially problematic samples in a dataset.
+- [PUNCC](https://github.com/deel-ai/puncc) Puncc (Predictive uncertainty calibration and conformalization) is an open-source Python library that integrates a collection of state-of-the-art conformal prediction algorithms and related techniques for regression and classification problems
+- [OODEEL](https://github.com/deel-ai/oodeel) OODeel is a library that performs post-hoc deep OOD detection on already trained neural network image classifiers.
+The philosophy of the library is to favor quality over quantity and to foster easy adoption
 - [deel-torchlip](https://github.com/deel-ai/deel-torchlip) a Python library for training k-Lipschitz neural networks on PyTorch.
 - [DEEL White paper](https://arxiv.org/abs/2103.10529) a summary of the DEEL team on the challenges of certifiable AI and the role of data quality, representativity and explainability for this purpose.

 ## 🎓 Authors